-The all-in-one model places the ROC curve at roughly the centre of the individual site models (Figure 10), which is confirmed by the AUC value of 0.786.
-The same can be stated for the BS result (BS=0.186).
-With a Bias of 1.079, the all-in-one model only slightly over-forecasts shallow landslide points, while the overall accuracy of 72.3 % is slightly below the average for the individual site models (74.1 %).
-The True Positive Rate lies at 76.3 % and the False Positive Rate at 31.6 %, which is slightly higher than all individual site models.
-Generally, the individual-site models perform better in most cases, as local conditions are important for the overall accuracy of models.
-However, the variability of the estimated coefficients of the all-in-one model is relatively low (Figure 11) indicating, that the coefficients were estimated similarly when selected.
+The all-in-one model places the ROC curve at roughly the centre of the individual-site models (Fig. 10), which is confirmed by the AUC value of 0.786.
+The same can be stated for the BS result (BS = 0.186).
+With a bias of 1.079, the all-in-one model only slightly over-forecasts shallow-landslide points, while the overall accuracy of 72.3% is slightly below the average for the individual-site models (74.1%).
+The true positive rate lies at 76.3% and the false positive rate at 31.6%, which is slightly higher than all individual-site models.
+Generally, the individual-site models perform better in most cases as local conditions are important for the overall accuracy of models.
+However, the variability in the estimated coefficients of the all-in-one model is relatively low (Fig. 11), indicating that the coefficients were estimated similarly when selected.

-The most important variables are comparable to the individual site models, with slope and roughness having the largest coefficients for continuous variables (Goetz et al., 2015).
-The categorical variables aspect and geology show similar behaviour to the individual site models.
-The CHELSA climatology variables (Max.
-Precipitation Events, Snow Days/Snow Cover Days, Growing Season Length and Frost Change Frequency) were originally included with the idea that these might have a stronger impact when doing cross-regional evaluations such as this all-in-one model.
-From these variables, frost change frequency was selected the most times (88 %).
+The most important variables are comparable to the individual-site models, with slope and roughness having the largest coefficients for continuous variables (Goetz et al., 2015).
+The categorical variables aspect and geology show similar behaviour to the individual-site models.
+The CHELSA climatology variables (max precipitation events, snow days and snow cover days, growing season length, and frost change frequency) were originally included with the idea that these might have a stronger impact when doing cross-regional evaluations such as this all-in-one model.
+From these variables, frost change frequency was selected the most (88%).
 Frost change frequency describes the number of daily events for which the temperature encompasses zero (Karger and Zimmermann, 2019), yet the estimated coefficient is very small.
-This variable was tested as it may represent snow movement processes related to freezing/thawing cycles, yet, it was too ambiguous.
+This variable was tested as it may represent snow movement processes related to freezing-thawing cycles, yet it was too ambiguous.
 Other climate variables were rarely selected.
-The inclusion of climate variables may prove helpful when comparing different regions in a "bulk" perspective (e.g. average landslide density per site), but seemingly not when explaining locations of individual shallow landslides across different regions.
+The inclusion of climate variables may prove helpful when comparing different regions in a "bulk" perspective (e.g. average landslide density per site) but seemingly not when explaining locations of individual shallow landslides across different regions.
 Additionally, the comparatively low spatial resolution of the CHELSA data set (30 arcsec) may not be suitable for such detailed analysis, and the variables might not represent triggering landslide processes well enough.